Toggle: English / Spanish

 This article discusses the blood test used to measure the amount of AMA in the blood.

 A blood sample is needed.
-It is usually taken from a vein.
+It is most often taken from a vein.
 The procedure is called a venipuncture.

-Your health care provider may tell you not to eat or drink anything for up to 6 hours before the test (usually overnight).
+Your health care provider may tell you not to eat or drink anything for up to 6 hours before the test (most often overnight).

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-Your doctor may order this test if you have signs of liver damage.
+You may need this test if you have signs of liver damage.
 This test is most often used to diagnose primary biliary cirrhosis (PBC).